celineyuwono/notes/Kubernetes/Flux.md

 ### What does Flux do?
 - Continuous Delivery (CD) Tool.
 - Goal: To *automate deployment* to **Kubernetes**.
-- Uses 2 things: **(1) YAML Configuration** (from Git Repo) and **(2) Container Images** (from Container Registry) to
+- Uses 2 things: **(1) YAML Configuration** (from Git Repo) and **(2) Container Images** (from Container Registry).
-- Needs a **git ssh key** to access your Git Repo.
+- Needs a **git ssh key** to access your Git Repo (for write access).

 ### GitOps Requirements
 - A **Git Repo** that defines cluster desired state.
 Flux *synchronizes* the repo with your Kubernetes cluster.
 - A **Container Registry** where your CI system pushes immutable images.
 Flux *monitors* the registry for new images and updates your Git Repo.
 - A **CD Process** that:
 	- Watches changes in the **Git Repo** and applies them to the cluster.
 Flux does this in 5 minute intervals, but it can be set.
-	- Watches the **Container Registry** for new image releases and updates workload definitions in Git according to predefined upgrade policies.
-From the K8s cluster, Flux will take the image secret and use it to connect to the Container Registry.
+	- Watches the **Container Registry** for new image releases.
+Then, updates workload definitions in Git according to predefined upgrade policies.
+From the K8s cluster, Flux does this by taking thwill take the image secret and use it to connect to the Container Registry.
 It caches images and tags (metadata; to see the version of the image, etc.) and saves it to **Memcached**.

 ### Flux Flow
 ![Flux Flow](https://i.ibb.co/pZdWPkc/Screen-Shot-2020-08-25-at-9-40-55.png)